rakunlabs/chu/README.md

 __-__ File
 __-__ Environment

-`chu.Print` print the configuration in a human-readable format, skipping the fields `log:"false"` tag and value unless `1, t, T, TRUE, true, True` makes false.
+`chu.String` print the configuration in a human-readable format, skipping the fields `log:"false"` tag and value unless `1, t, T, TRUE, true, True` makes false.
-Print use `fmt.Stringer` interface to print the configuration.
+String func use `fmt.Stringer` interface checks to print the configuration.

 ### Loaders